Master of Fine Arts in Intermedia and Digital Arts

-The Master's in Intermedia and Digital Art (IMDA) program is committed to investigating transformations of emerging artistic practices, especially those that give rise to new processes that pose unique conceptual and social challenges.
+The Master of Fine Arts in Intermedia and Digital Art (IMDA) program is committed to investigating transformations of emerging artistic practices, especially those that give rise to new processes that pose unique conceptual and social challenges.
 The most notable outcome of the IMDA program is that graduates are prepared for a lifetime of creative productivity, having acquired the skills, focus, and commitment that will consistently propel their adventurous and personal artistic practices to new levels.

 During their three-year course of study, IMDA students use the streets of Baltimore, waves of analog and digital data, and the white walls of the prestigious Center for Art, Design, and Visual Culture as their artistic venues.